valtimo-platform/valtimo-documentation/release-notes/major9/09.22.0/valtimo-frontend-libraries.md

   After the separator `(:)` any `valid moment.js` formatting is allowed.
   A full list of all the moment.js format options can be [found here](https://momentjscom.readthedocs.io/en/latest/moment/04-displaying/01-format/).

+* **Added parameters to the 'ValtimoFormioOptions' class** The parameters `readOnly` (boolean), `decimalSeparator` (string) and `thousandsSeparator` (string) are added to the 'ValtimoFormioOptions' class.
+You can now pass these parameters inside an 'options' object when using the `valtimo-form-io` Angular component.

 ## Bugfixes